Generic name: labetalol (oral/injection) [ la-BAY-ta-lol ]

 Labetalol injection is used when hypertension is severe.

 Labetalol may also be used for purposes not listed in this medication guide.

-You should not take labetalol if you are allergic to it, or if you have:
+You should not use labetalol if you are allergic to it, or if you have:

 pheochromocytoma (tumor of the adrenal gland);

-It is not known whether labetalol will harm an unborn baby.
-Labetalol may cause heart or lung problems in a newborn if the mother takes the medication during pregnancy.
-Tell your doctor if you are pregnant or plan to become pregnant while taking labetalol.
+Labetalol may cause low blood pressure, low blood sugar, slow heartbeats, or breathing problems in a newborn if the mother uses labetalol during pregnancy.
+Tell your doctor if you are pregnant or plan to become pregnant.